Aircloak/aircloak/air/docs/content/ops/configuration.md

 Currently, analyst tables are only supported on PostgreSQL and Oracle data sources.

-If the air name or the datasource name is changed, duplicate copies of the analyst tables might appear in the cloak database.
-This can happen because the analyst table name depends on the air name and the datasource name.
-In such situations, the database administrators are responsible for finding the obsolete analyst tables and deleting them manually.
+If the air name or the datasource name is changed, duplicate copies of analyst tables might appear in the cloak database.
+This happens because the analyst table name depends on the air name and the datasource name.
+The database administrator can safely manually delete the obsolete analyst tables should such an event happen.

 The administrator can use the table `__ac_analyst_tables_X` (where `X` is an integer) to list analyst tables.
 This table contains the list of all currently known analyst tables.
 The administrator can use the following columns to determine which tables are no longer needed: